Federal Verification Updates

 - There were inconsistencies found in the information you provided on your FAFSA.

 - Income reported is insufficient to support the household size.

 Federal programs such as the Federal Pell Grant, Federal SEOG Grant, Federal Work Study, Parent (PLUS) Loan, and the Federal Direct Subsidized Loan Program have strict eligibility requirements.
 University aid may also be affected.

 Initial financial aid awards are based on the information we have on file for students before Federal Verification.
 If the tax and household information differ from the information reported on the student's FAFSA, financial aid could be increased, decreased, or canceled altogether.

 To ensure that this process is complete and your financial aid is finalized by the bill due date, documentation must be submitted by April 1st for the Fall semester and December 1st for the Spring semester.

 Requirements for Verification for the 2023-2024 Academic Year

 - Number enrolled in a postsecondary educational institution at least half-time (excluding parents).

-- Parents and students income tax information and/or earning from work.
+- Parents' and students' income tax information and/or earnings from work.